If you're fortunate to be included in the roster to help build a sustainable building, use your common sense;

 Don't block the driveway so that important deliveries can't get through, or the owners vehicle in case of a supply run to pick something up.
 It can hold up the entire process to jockey cars in and out.

 Once the days work is done, stick around for a few minutes and help tarp things up, move tools under cover and generally button things up.
-It will be greatly appreciated by the tired builders.
+It will be greatly appreciated by the tired builders, plus it makes it much easier to get started the next day, with a clean slate.